mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 despite `N` node failures?

 One option is to `PUB` messages to multiple `nsqd` (`N + 1`), effectively making it the producer's responsibility to replicate data.
-The question is, how do you handle the explicit duplication of messages?
+The problem them becomes: how do you handle the *explicit* duplication of messages?

 Well, you de-dupe of course.
 [Dave Gardner][dave_gardner] (of Hailo fame) has [written about][dg_blog] implementing an efficient (probabilistic) method that takes advantage of "reverse